Saeta (flamenco): The music

 The saeta is frequently sung a cappella.
 Taken from flamenco music are the melismas, tercios, and other flourishes.
 Although the saeta is one of the cantes a palo seco, the singer may also be accompanied, e.g., by beating drums, and horns.
 Arabic and Hebraic origins have been proposed.

 Palos of flamenco adopted by the saeta include especially the siguiriyas and the martinetes.
 Other forms include the saeta por soleares, the por polos, the por cañas, and the por fandangos.
 Flamenco guitar accompaniment may be in 2/4 or 6/8 time, or may interchange regularly between 3/4 and 6/8.
 Commonly the saetero sings in a minor key finishing on the dominant; the meter of different verses will often be variable depending on the interpretation.
 The cantaor Manuel Torre (1878–1933) was well regarded for his Saeta.

 Its passion

 Of a diverse heritage, the Saeta has become the emotional artistic fruit of several cultures.
 The Gypsies "se sienten identificados con los episodios de la Pasión y consideran a Jesús como un hermano en desgracia que sufre persecusión y muerte."
-Nothing of course substitutes for hearing and bearing witness to the Saeta.

 "La saeta, pues, costituye la síntesis antropológica del andaluz (hondura, plástica, señorío, dolor metafísico) coronada en santidad.
 La saeta exige un máximo de veracidad pasional, por lo mismo que a nadie le es dado encaramarse en la audacia de sus ayes sin la potencia y la certeza que brinda la posesión heroica del dolor."

 It is said that Andalusians must talk to God during Holy Week, singing the Saeta during a cofradía procession being a mode of choice.